nicola-palmieri/Animal_Trial_Analyzer/README.md

    - Pick the columns you care about and adjust numeric ranges or factor selections to create the analysis-ready subset.
 3. **Analyze** (Tab “3️⃣ Analyze”)
    - Choose a module and configure responses, predictors, covariates, interactions, stratification, and (for LMM) random intercepts.
+   - The **Longitudinal** option automatically suggests time, treatment, and subject columns and lets you toggle between mixed-effects (random intercept/slope) and GEE configurations.
-   - Click **Show results** to run the model; export everything with **Download all results**.
+   - Click **Show results** to run the model; export everything with **Download all results** or the longitudinal `.rds` bundle.
 4. **Visualize** (Tab “4️⃣ Visualize”)
    - Explore plots tailored to the active analysis, including multi-panel layouts for stratified fits and customizable color themes.
+Longitudinal fits surface time × treatment interval plots with facet controls for strata.

 ---